Overman King Gainer: Yapan Exodus

 Gainer is the headstrong main protagonist of the series.
 He lived his days as a high school truant and online gaming champion before meeting Gain Bijou, an Exodus specialist under the captivity of the Siberian Railway forces.
 Gainer initially opposes the Yapan Exodus, but through a series of coincidences and his connections with Gain and Sara, he suddenly finds himself soldiering for their cause.
-He pilots the long-haired Overman dubbed 'King Gainer'.
+He pilots the long-haired Overman dubbed "King Gainer" after his online gaming handle.
+Despite being considered a "general purpose" Overman, King Gainer is frequently noted to be far faster and more powerful than an Overman of its class should be.
+This is eventually revealed to be because King Gainer is actually part of the same class of Overman as the legendary Overdevil, which makes it capable of using the Overfreeze and Overheat Overskills.